- Home/

 Can I use my classic car for daily driving?

-No. Classic car insurance is meant for limited, hobby use—like weekend drives and car shows.
-Insurers typically require that each licensed driver in your household has a separate, regularly insured daily-use vehicle.
+No. Classic car insurance is meant for limited, hobby use — weekend drives and shows.
+Most insurers require a separate daily-driver for regular commuting.

 Are there mileage limits on a classic car policy?